Titanium Dioxide at a Glance

-Micronized titanium dioxide also is much more stable and can provide better sun protection than non-micronized titanium dioxide.
-Micronized titanium dioxide does not penetrate skin so there’s no need to be concerned about it getting into your body.
+Micronized titanium dioxide doesn't penetrate skin so there’s no need to be concerned about it getting into your body.
 Even when titanium dioxide nanoparticles are used, the molecular size of the substance used to coat the nanoparticles is large enough to prevent them from penetrating beyond the uppermost layers of skin.
-This means you’re getting the sun protection titanium dioxide provides without any risk of it causing harm to skin or your body.
+This means you’re getting the sun protection titanium dioxide provides with no risk of it causing harm to skin or your body.

-The coating process improves application, enhances sun protection, and also prevents the titanium dioxide from interacting with other ingredients in the presence of sunlight, thus enhancing its stability.
+The coating process improves application, enhances sun protection, and prevents the titanium dioxide from interacting with other ingredients in the presence of sunlight, thus enhancing its stability.
 It not only makes this ingredient much more pleasant to use for sunscreen, but also improves efficacy and eliminates safety concerns.
 Common examples of ingredients used to coat titanium dioxide are alumina, dimethicone, silica, and trimethoxy capryl silane.

 Titanium dioxide as used in sunscreens is commonly modified with other ingredients to ensure efficacy and stability.
 Examples of what are known as surface modifier ingredients used for titanium dioxide include stearic acid, isostearic acid, polyhydroxystearic acid, and dimethicone/methicone copolymer.

-Although it’s true that titanium dioxide does not rank as high for UVA protection as zinc oxide, it ends up being a small measurement of difference (think about it like being 10 years old versus 10 years and 3 months old).
+It’s true that titanium dioxide does not rank as high for UVA protection as zinc oxide, it ends up being a small difference (think about it like being 10 years old versus 10 years and 3 months old).
 This is not easily understood in terms of other factors affecting how sunscreen actives perform (such as the base formula), so many, including some dermatologists, assume that zinc oxide is superior to titanium dioxide for UVA protection.
 When carefully formulated, titanium dioxide provides excellent UVA protection.
 Its UVA protection peak is lower than that of zinc oxide, but both continue to provide protection throughout the UVA range for the same amount of time.

 Skin Therapy Letter, July-August 2008, pages 5-7

-Environmental and Health Perspectives, July 2008, pages 893-897
+Environmental and Health Perspectives, July 2008, pages 893

-SHOP FOR PRODUCTS WITH THIS INGREDIENT
+SHOP FOR PRODUCTS WITH TITANIUM DIOXIDE

-|DEFENSE Essential Glow Moisturizer SPF 30||CALM Redness Relief SPF 30 Mineral Moisturizer for Normal to Dry||CALM Redness Relief SPF 30 Mineral Moisturizer for Normal to Oily||HYDRALIGHT Shine-Free Mineral Complex SPF 30||SKIN RECOVERY Daily Moisturizing Lotion SPF 30|
+|DEFENSE Essential Glow Moisturizer SPF 30||CALM Redness Relief SPF 30 Mineral Moisturizer for Normal to Oily||CALM Redness Relief SPF 30 Mineral Moisturizer for Normal to Dry Skin||SKIN RECOVERY Daily Moisturizing Lotion SPF 30|

 About the Experts